 Mount External Components

-When you have cut the holes, test the LED floodlight for fit and line the edges with black silicone sealant to keep the box interior waterproof.
+Once you've cut the holes, test the LED floodlight for fit then line the edges with black silicone sealant to keep the box interior waterproof.
 Once the silicone starts to cure carefully place the light in its slot.

 The 120V AC charging port comes with a rubber gasket, so you don't have to use silicone for that.

 Repeat the process for the components on the other side of the hard case.

 For the inverter remote control panel, you’ll need some silicone sealant.
 Secure the panel with self-tapping screws.

 Use heavier #10-24 machine bolts to mount the weatherproof cover and GFCI outlet.
 Don’t bolt them yet, because you need to wire everything first.

 If the solar power inverter has the peak capacity above 4000 watts, you need to use 12 gauge wire for the GFCI outlet.
 Always give yourself 4-5 inches of wire more than you need.

 Now you need to mark and cut holes for the solar panel connection and the high-current 350A connector.
 The 350A quick connector is an optional feature, but it lets you use the battery with jumper cables or to daisy-chain more batteries and increase the generator power.